Skip to main content Skip to secondary navigation

 • Excited to produce in new genres and formats, especially with real-world applicability (hands-on) or creative options

-• Concern that they might lack the specific knowledge, like comics or infographics- don't just say it's not needed, explain how it will work or how they will be trained
+• Concern that they might lack the specific knowledge, like how to create comics or infographics- don't just say that students don't need prior experience with those modalities, how the assignments will work or how they will be trained

 • Want practice and training in genres that will be useful for their careers

-• For artistic projects, questions about the balance between analysis/critique vs. production
+• For artistic projects, students want some clarification about the balance between analysis/critique vs. production

 • Group projects & collaboration are OK and might excite students, but be clear about division of labor & assessment

-• What they produce must become an artifact for their portfolio
+• What they produce in the class must become an artifact for their portfolio

 • Make sure creative projects aren't too much work

-• Amount of reading- more than PWR, less than a seminar
+• Amount of reading- can be more than in PWR, but should be less than a seminar (note that PWR 194s are more reading-heavy than PWR 91s, which are project-based)

 • Students are interested in connecting with communities in the real world and getting beyond the bubble